-This filter is rated for up to 66 US gallons (visit the link above to check the unit on Chewy).
+This filter is rated for up to 66 US gallons.
 This rating is based on an empty unit with no filter pads, running on an aquarium with nothing but water in it.

 Filter media, how often you clean the canister, and the aquarium decor all impede the flow rate of a filter.

 Still, the Eheim canister filters are, in my observations, absolutely perfect for fish tanks with a volume of 10 to 15 gallons.

 The units run quietly, do not blow your smaller aquarium fish and plants around, and provide outstanding filtration.

 Anyway, here are some pieces of advice on these filters, that I must mention: